@prefix rdfs: <http://www.w3.org/2000/01/rdf-schema#> .

 Life comes with information.
 All information for an organism is encoded in its genome.
 Functional genomics is molecular biology that utilizes the vast wealth of data produced by genomics (and other omics) to describe the functions of genes and their gene products (including proteins) as well as their interactions.
 Functional genomic approaches involve the use of large-scale and/or high-throughput methods to understand the function, of major biomolecules, and infer functions from the genome to the phenotype of an organism.
 In contrast to genomics, functional genomics has a focus on the dynamic aspects such as transcription, translation, gene expression regulation and interactions among biological entities like proteins, as opposed to the more static aspects of genomic information that include DNA sequence and structures.
 Functional genomics seeks answers to questions about the function of DNA at the level of genes, transcripts and protein products.
 The key characteristic of studies involving functional genomics is their genome-wide approach to answer those questions, usually involving high-throughput methods rather than reductionistic "gene-by-gene" approach.

-The aim of function genomics is to generate an understanding of biology in order to bridge the gap between an organism's genome and its expressed phenotype.
+The aim of functional genomics is to generate an understanding of biology in order to bridge the gap between an organism's genome and its expressed phenotype.

 Functional genomics is frequently used to refer to the many possible approaches to understand the properties and activities of an organism's genes and gene products.
 It involves the study of natural variation in genes, RNA and proteins over time as well as both natural or experimental functional interruptions affecting genes and their gene products.